Frequently Asked Questions

 Today, few maritime opportunities exist for island youth and many are struggling with their transition to adulthood.
 Drug abuse, apathy and depression are plaguing this demographic.
 Moreover, alcohol consumption and depression rates on Martha’s Vineyard are higher than national averages with rates for young adults among the highest.
 The FUEL Program offers an alternative.

 The FUEL Program helps young adults transition to adulthood, the same way great ships from these islands once did.
 Students will develop practical skills onboard the ship as they progress from passengers to crew to officers.
 They will become active leaders, team members, and future ambassadors of the islands while they discover the world and their own potential.

 Why not buy or lease an existing ship instead of building a new one?

 The FUEL Program requires a sailing ship that can:

 Be certified by the USCG as an ocean-going sailing school vessel.

-We have searched extensively for a ship that meets the above criteria without success.
-Fortunately, Captain Bob Douglas, advisor has donated to FUEL his plans for a sailing ship that is ideal for our program.
+We have searched extensively for an existing ship that meets the above criteria without success.
+Fortunately, FUEL advisor, Captain Bob Douglas has donated his plans for a sailing ship that is ideal for our program.

 What is a developmental adventure program?